RodgersRepo/Powershell_CUCM_SQL_Query_GUI_Script/README.md

 You will need to alter the script variable `$global:cucmUrl` to equal the IP address or FQDN of your CUCM server.
 If your enterprise has a functioning PKI you will probably want to use the FQDN.
 You may also want to remove the `trust_all_policy` include line from the script.
 You only need this if you are using self signed certificates.

 This script is slightly better than SSHing to your CUCM server and issuing the SQL CLI command, as it lets you save the SQL results table to a CSV on your local computer.
-For example.
+For example the equivelent SQL query from the screen shot, but on the CUCM CLI.
 ```sh
 admin: run sql select lastname, userid from enduser limit 2
 ```